cosc2336-ds-alg/assg07/README.md

 - Practice writing member functions of C++ classes.
-- Introduction to operator overloading, and extending the idea of a user defined type as a new type by adding basic support in the language for syntatic operators on the new type.
+- Introduction to operator overloading, and extending the idea of a user defined type as a new type by adding basic support in the language for syntactic operators on the new type.
 - More practice with dynamic memory management in order to support list types that can grow and shrink dynamically.